 Coastal Art & Abstract Art for Luxury Homes & Businesses

 I enjoy working with resin although it can be a wild beast due to its stickiness (its similar to the consistency of honey) and the limited time frame before it hardens.
-I feel I have become familiar with its characteristics that we have fun dancing with each other and appreciate each of our contributions, although you never know what can happen.
+I feel I have become familiar with the characteristics that we can have fun dancing with each other and appreciate each of our contributions, although you never know what can happen.

-My process with artwork containing resin
+My process with creating art with resin

 Most of my recent pieces have been conceived while at the beach which is my happy place.
-It has always been a place of harmony, tranquility and joy.
+It has always been a place of harmony, tranquility, and joy.
 I normally don't sketch things out and just go straight into the painting.
 I enjoy the freedom of allowing the medium to contribute to the work especially with my abstract work.

 When preparing for a piece with resin, the naked wood panel is gessoed.
 What is gesso?
 That is the primer to adhere the paint to the piece.
 Next I tape the back side of the board to assist in removing drips from the resin that occurred while it was napping.
 Careful cleaning of the room is done prior to pouring the resin.

 The next part is when the fun for me really begins.
 Cue the music (literally, I have music playing in the background).
 I could either start with an under layer or layers of paint or go straight to resin.
 Painting strokes with a brush or with my hand.
 The possibilities are endless.

 When it's time to pour the resin, I put on a mask to avoid inhaling the smell and any butane that may come from my torch.
 Pigments from the mica rock shimmer as they cascade into cups.
 Acrylic paints wait expectantly in their cups for their turn in the dance.
 I pull on my rubber gloves and I begin to mix the resin with the hardener.
 A chemical reaction occurs to activate the resin to begin the hardening process.